 Wyndham is a very nice small town.
 Some facts about Wyndham: the most northerly town in WA, daily tides rise and fall up to 8.3m and one of the hottest places in Australia with an average maximum daily temperature of 36c.

 El Questro Station / Resort is a destination at the end of the Gibb River Road (GRR) east of the Pentecost River (the river flooding closes the road in the wet season) and the end of the gravel (yippee!).
-It offers all types of accomodation/camping, walking tracks, 4WD tracks, lookouts and Croc free swimming holes.
+It offers all types of accommodation/camping, walking tracks, 4WD tracks, lookouts and croc free swimming holes.
 It has recently been taken over by an Australian company who are improving its battered reputation.
 Yes it is over priced but the facilities are good.
 And to be honest everything in the Kimberley is expensive.
 We really have enjoyed our rest here after the GRR.

 We have endured the Gibb River Road (GRR).
 We felt the start and end had the best sights which are accessible without having to endure the 700km of corrugations.
 Really pleased with how the van coped with only one puncture.